For a while now, AT&T has been misleadingly labeling some of its 4G services as “5GE.”

 We pride ourselves on following rigorous journalistic standards and ethics, and we maintain editorial independence from our business operations.
 Our recommendations are always made entirely by our editorial team without input from our revenue team, and our writers and editors are never made aware of any business relationships.

 I believe WireCutter takes actions to encourage editorial independence.
 However, I’m skeptical of how the commitment to editorial integrity is described.
 Absent extreme precautions, people talk.
 Information flows between coworkers.
-Even if editors aren’t intentionally informed about financial arrangments, it’s easy to make educated guesses.
-Commission rates offered by Amazon’s affiliate program are publicly available.
+Even if editors aren’t explicitly informed about financial arrangements, it’s easy for editors to make educated guesses.

 Bias is sneaky